brave/qa-resources/wikitemplate.md

 - [ ] Test that updating using `BRAVE_UPDATE_VERSION=0.8.3` env variable works correctly.
 - [ ] Test that using `BRAVE_ENABLE_PREVIEW_UPDATES=TRUE` env variable works and prompts for preview build updates.

+# CR Upgrade specific tests

+## Performance test

+_Each start should take less than 7 seconds_
+- [ ] Enable only sync (new sync group).
+- [ ] Enable only sync with a large sync group (many entries).
+- [ ] Enable only payments.
+- [ ] Only import a large set of bookmarks.
+- [ ] Combine sync, payments, and a large set of bookmarks.

+## Content test

+- [ ] Test that WebSockets are working by ensuring http://slither.io/ runs once "Play" has been clicked.